enzoaicardi/htmlspecialchars/README.md

 ## List of all exports

--   [x] htmlspecialchars
+-   [x] htmlSpecialChars

 ## Usage

-**htmlspecialchars** can be useful when you need to securely insert html as text, this same function can also be used for html attribute values.
+**htmlSpecialChars** can be useful when you need to securely insert html as text, this same function can also be used for html attribute values.

 Only the following characters are escaped: `&<>"'` and backticks.
 If you want to escape all html entities, choose a package such as [html-entities](https://github.com/mdevils/html-entities).